jessemillar/class-notes/tech-201/lessons/lesson-14.md

 - Married Dido, the queen of Carthage
 	- Lives many happy years with Dido before Jupiter becomes angry about Aeneas not fulfilling his destiny
 	- When Aeneas begins to leave, Dido commits suicide
+- A Harpy issues the prophesy that the Trojans will "eat their own tables"
 - According to legend, central Italy was ruled by a series of Latin kings descended from Aeneas and Lavinia (the daughter of an Italian king, King Latinus)
+- Aeneas's primary enemy in Italy is Turnus
+- Aeneas goes to The Underworld after Italy

 ### Heroes
 - The Roman Republic was under frequent attack in its infancy because it seemed weak to surrounding tribes